-Regent Street South was historically known as 'Back Regent Street' as it originally developed as an access road to the rear of residential houses on Regent Street; it still retains this function.
+Regent Street' as it originally developed as an access road to the rear of residential houses on Regent Street; it still retains this function.
 Mandela Gardens was laid out in the later twentieth century when a variety of later nineteenth century buildings separated by yards were cleared away.
 The area was relandscaped in 2006 to accompany the wider Civic development that occurred at this time.